Cấn Thị Thêu: 2020 arrest

 On 24 June 2020, after a long time of spreading conspiracies and hiding their location from the public.
 Thêu was located due to the fact that Facebook had let the authority access to all data in Vietnam.
 She was arrested with charge "Making, storing, using, spreading informations, items against the Socialist Republic of Vietnam" - Penal Code 117.

 At the time, she was hiding with her son Trịnh Bá Tư in Hoà Bình.
 At her house, police uncovered many items, recordings, 10 CD, DVD discs and USB devices contain informations against the Socialist Republic of Vietnam, together with 3 smartphones that were used to manage their social media accounts.

+In July 2026, Thêu's finally published concerns that prison officials were not providing her medical treatment for abdominal pain and fever.

 International response

 The recent detention of Thêu is condemned by various organizations and individuals worldwide.

 On 12 August 2016, Ian Britza, Member of Western Australian Parliament representing Morley, called for the release of Thêu by writing a letter to the Prime Minister of Socialist Republic of Vietnam, Nguyễn Xuân Phúc.
 Ian expresses his concerns about Thêu's current health and well being as she conducted a 13-day hunger strike.
 In his letter Ian also points out that Vietnam has signed the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights and should commit to them.

 In addition, human rights organization Front Line Defenders has encouraged people to take action for Thêu by signing a letter to Phạm Bình Minh, the Minister of Foreign Affairs of Vietnam.
 The letter contains three actions that the Vietnamese government should immediately undertake.
 First, Thêu and Dai need to be released urgently and unconditionally and all charges need to be dropped against them.
 Second, all necessary measures need to be taken to guarantee the physical and psychological integrity and security of Thêu and her family.
 Finally, human rights defenders in Vietnam need to be able to carry out their legitimate human right activities.